Jaipongan: Social implications

-The sexual nature of the songs was taken from the idea of prostitution, and was then elevated in order to make it a more elegant, civilized part of art.
-This broke gender barriers because it changed the way in which men and women interacted.
-Never before had men and women danced or interacted together in promiscuous or sexually explicit or suggestive ways in performance in Indonesia.
+The sexual nature of the songs was taken from the idea of prostitution and was then elevated to make it a more elegant, civilized part of art.
+This broke gender barriers because it changed how men and women interacted.
+Never before had men and women danced or interacted together in promiscuous sexually explicit or suggestive ways in performance in Indonesia.
 Even though jaipongan was created to stay away from musical themes of sex, love, drugs, and rock and roll, it incorporated some of these themes in small increments.
 When the government discovered the sexual nature of the songs and dances, they looked to curb the popularity of jaipongan, but it had already become the music of the people and their efforts were thwarted.

-Jaipongan was a way for the Sundanese people to take back their culture from the Western ideas and rid themselves of the colonial Dutch influences.
-Jaipongan elevated the idea of village music or music of the people.
-It focused on love, money, agriculture, and as the world became filled with more turmoil, it became a vehicle for moral, political spiritual, and social awareness.
+Jaipongan was a way for the Sundanese people to take back their culture from Western ideas and rid themselves of the colonial Dutch influences.
+Jaipongan elevated the idea of village music or the music of the people.
+It focused on love, money, and agriculture, and as the world became filled with more turmoil, it became a vehicle for moral, political spiritual, and social awareness.

 Jaipongan became so popular that in 1976, two years after its creation, it was recorded on cassettes on Gumbira's record label Jugala.
 With the cassette's release international popularity rose and helped to create a larger musical industry in Sunda and Indonesia at large.
-All of which was and still is used to help preserve the culture and history of the West Java and the Sundanese people.
+All of which was and still is used to help preserve the culture and history of West Java and the Sundanese people.

 The rapid popularity of Jaipongan along with the boom in cassette tapes helped the genre to spread and become popular in Asia, Europe, and America during the 1980s.
-In addition it created a tourism industry in Sunda.
-People from all over the world came to learn about and experience Jaipongan first hand.
-Music and dance schools were created in order to preserve the art form and history of the Sundanese people.
+In addition, it created a tourism industry in Sunda.
+People from all over the world came to learn about and experience Jaipongan firsthand.
+Music and dance schools were created to preserve the art form and history of the Sundanese people.
 The government felt that Jaipongan was such a cultural staple that it needed to be taught to all citizens.